 To be clear, there’s nothing wrong with road racing in and of itself (the health of professional cycling is a topic for another day).
 As I’ve stated many times, it’s one of the most challenging and most beautiful sports in the world.
 And yes, some of my most memorable rides have also been some of my hardest.
 But sport is not life, and to fixate on that single aspect of road riding is to foolishly choose to limit its appeal.

-One bright spot is the exploding world of gravel and adventure riding, and I’m not at all surprised by its appeal.
+One bright spot is the exploding world of gravel and adventure riding, and I’m not at all surprised by how popular it’s become.
 After all, getting outside and having a good time with your friends are some of the core themes there.
 Exploring the world.
 Challenging yourself.
 Breathing some fresh air.

 Those more lighthearted ideals are pulling an increasing number of long-time roadies away from their skinny tires in search of more lighthearted experiences, and it’s refreshing to see.
 Every industry person I’ve spoken to has confirmed (usually off the record) that traditional road cycling is in sharp decline, but those fatter-tired alternatives are all on the upswing.